 Employee orientation plays an integral role in the ongoing success and growth of any modern organization, regardless of niche or sector, yet many businesses overlook this essential part of the onboarding process.

-As an essential pillar of the onboarding process, an employee orientation is an event that will help your new hire get off to the best possible start.
+As an essential pillar of the onboarding process, orientation is an event that will help your new hire get off to the best possible start.

 Here we consider the dynamics of a new hire orientation and how enhancing your internal strategy will accelerate your success in an increasingly competitive digital age.